Skip to main content

 The journey begins with honoring your personal experience.
 A wellness journal is a powerful clinical tool.
 It is a method for systematically capturing the subjective data that reflects your progress.
 Documenting variables like sleep quality, energy levels throughout the day, mood stability, cognitive focus, and even libido provides a rich, longitudinal dataset.

 You might note, for instance, that your typical afternoon energy slump has vanished, or that you are falling asleep more easily and waking less frequently during the night.
 These are not small, incidental changes.
-They are direct reflections of a that is becoming more resilient and a hormonal system that is achieving better equilibrium.
+They are direct reflections of a nervous system that is becoming more resilient and a hormonal system that is achieving better equilibrium.

 This qualitative record is the narrative of your success.
 It provides the context for the objective data that will come from clinical testing.
 Without the story of your lived experience, the numbers are just numbers.
 With it, they become signposts on your personal map to restored function.